 - Large bowl

-- Prepare a bath, sun lounge or floor with towels to lie on.
-Check the room is warm, because the wrap will cool the body.
-Put the heater on or an old blanket in reach, if need be.
+- Prepare a bath, sun lounge, or floor with towels to lie on.
+Check to make sure the room is warm because the wrap will cool the body.
+Put the heater on or an old blanket in reach, if needed.

-- When you’re ready, scrape the body wrap onto the sheet and dispose or clean off for another use.
+- When you’re ready, scrape the body wrap onto the sheet, and dispose or clean it off for another use.
 I have been known to compost the whole thing, cotton sheet and all.
 Rinse yourself off under a warm, but not hot, shower.
 Moisturize with something like coconut oil.